On Air Now

 29 March 2021, 16:41 | Updated: 9 May 2022, 10:45

-In documents seen by The Telegraph, an academic from the University of Oxford proposed a lighter focus on Euro-American elite music, “arising from international Black Lives Matter demonstrations”.
+The Telegraph reported in March 2021, that an academic from the University of Oxford had “proposed” a lighter focus on Euro-American elite music, “arising from international Black Lives Matter demonstrations”.

-They said they want to address the “white hegemony” in Oxford’s music syllabus, and to better represent other forms of music.
+In documents seen by the newspaper, they reported that this academic wanted to address the “white hegemony” in Oxford’s music syllabus, and better represent other forms of music.

 ‘Decolonising’ the syllabus comes as part of an effort to acknowledge how Western Art Music has, throughout history, travelled and forced itself as a dominant genre, giving itself higher emphasis than diverse or grassroots styles.

 The move comes amid fears degree-level music will become inaccessible to students if universities do not increase the voices and stories on their curriculums.

 While Music A-Level and GCSE uptake is at an all-time low, greater representation of non-European and American thinkers could also encourage a more diverse pool of students to take up music at university.

 The conversation comes amid wider calls to “decolonise the curriculum” and to think about widely taught ideas – from music, to history – in a more globally connected way.